andrewsrichardson/food-blog/src/pages/blog/mums-indian-chicken-traybake/mums-indian-chicken-traybake.md

 description: Now all credits to go to my mother on this one.
 The easiest spicy curried chicken and potato traybake EVER.
 Absolutely ideal for a Friday night munch to hit all the spots accompanied with a cold beverage and naans
-pro_tip: The longer you leave it to marinate, the tastier it'll be
+pro_tip: The longer you leave it to marinate, the tastier it'll be!
+Feel free to double the ingredients if you are cooking for more people
 time: "120"
 ingredient:
   - item: